OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Mini-Dock.md

 <!-- //NOTE: CAN LARGELY COPY FROM THE EXPANSION DOCK ARTICLE! -->

 The Mini Dock is tiny.
-It is approximately 2in (5cm) long, and 1in (2.5cm) wide. // TODO: put in accurate dimensions
+It is approximately 4.3cm (1.7in) long, and 2.7cm (1.07in) wide.

+The Mini Dock is powered by the Micro-USB port that supplies 5V to the Dock.
+This voltage is stepped down to the required 3.3V required to power the Omega, and also provides 5V to the USB Host port

 The Mini Dock allows for easy communication via the USB-to-Serial chip located in the center of the board.